 It’s also good to know what wedding cancellation insurance does not cover: cold feet or change of heart, a rainy day vs. extreme weather or switching vendors just because you decided you do not like the original vendor.
 There are also typical exclusions from coverage: fireworks, carnival games and live animals.

 Next question is when should you buy Wedding Insurance?
 That’s pretty simple, as soon as you start writing checks, you should purchase insurance.
 Don’t worry, if you are already in the middle of planning your wedding, wedding insurance will cover any deposit previously paid to a vendor as long as there are no known issues with that vendor.
 What if it’s three days before your wedding and you find out your venue is requiring liability insurance?
 Don’t fret, most companies can issue a liability policy instantly on-line for you and your venue.
-The only caveat is when liability insurance is purchased less than 14 days before the wedding, extreme weather cancellations are not covered.
+The only caveat is when cancellation and postponement insurance is purchased less than 14 days before the wedding, extreme weather cancellations are not covered.

 So you like what you are hearing so far and think wedding insurance could be a really good idea.
 Naturally you want to know – how much does it cost?
 This is where the real bargain lies.
 Full wedding insurance – cancellation and liability typically only costs about 1% of your wedding budget.
 A $35,000 cancellation policy is $220 from eWed Insurance and a $1,000,000 liability policy is only $119 from eWed Insurance.
 That’s just $339 to insure a $35,000 wedding.
 Not a bad deal at all considering what you could lose if something goes wrong.